jacobgacosta/jacobgacosta/README.md

 - Php
 - Javascript

-As well as a variety of tools and technologies underlying the above, I am not limited to new technologies and I love learning new things.
+As well as a variety of tools and technologies, I am not limited to new challenges and I love learning new things.

 ❝Programming is like Lego pieces, you can create incredible things, just a little imagination and perseverance is enough❞